How to halve your support costs

 So, what does it need to do?

-• We need to make sure the given user has permission to perform this action
+to check our parameter types so no need to test that - We need to make sure the given user has permission to perform this action

-• We broadcast a started event
+- We broadcast a

-• We do some work
+event - We do some work

-• We broadcast a completed event
+- We broadcast a

-• Or we broadcast a failed event if an exception is raised
+event if an exception is raised

 Let’s break our specification into clauses: